Cloud Translation Blog

 Typical End Users

-While there are many different types of people within various industries who use translation software, users commonly fall into the following categories.
+While there are many different types of people within various industries who use this software, users commonly fall into the following categories.

 Bilingual Employees